davidsferreira02/lbaw2373/README.md

 To stop the server just hit Ctrl-C.

-## Publishing your image

-You should keep your git's master branch always functional and frequently build and deploy your code.
-To do so, you will create a _Docker image_ for your project and publish it at [Docker Hub](https://hub.docker.com/), like you did for the PIU.
-LBAW's production machine will frequently pull all these images and make them available at http://lbaw21gg.lbaw-prod.fe.up.pt/.

-BTW, this demo repository is available at http://demo.lbaw-prod.fe.up.pt/.
-Make sure you are inside FEUP's network or are using the VPN.

-First thing you need to do is create a [Docker Hub](https://hub.docker.com/) account and get your username from it.
-Once you have a username, let your Docker know who you are by executing:

-    docker login

-Once your Docker is able to communicate with the Docker Hub using your credentials, configure the __upload_image.sh__ script with your username and the image name.
-Example configuration:

-    DOCKER_USERNAME=johndoe # Replace by your Docker Hub username IMAGE_NAME=lbaw21gg     # Replace by your LBAW group name

-Afterwards, you can build and upload the docker image by executing that script from the project root:

-    ./upload_image.sh

-You can test locally the image, just published in the Docker Hub, by running:

-    docker run -it -p 8000:80 -e DB_DATABASE="lbaw21gg" -e DB_USERNAME="lbaw21gg" -e DB_PASSWORD="PASSWORD" <DOCKER_USERNAME>/lbaw21gg

-The above command exposes your application on http://localhost:8000.
-The `-e` argument creates environment variables inside the container, used to provide Laravel with the required database configurations.

-Note that during the build process we adopt the production configurations configured in the __.env_production__ file.
-**You should not add your database username and password to this file.
-The configuration will be provided as an environment variable to your container on execution time**.
-This prevents anyone else but us from running your container with your database.

-Finally, note that there should be only one image per group.
-One team member should create the image initially and add his team to the **public** repository at Docker Hub.
-You should provide your teacher the details for accessing your Docker image, namely, the Docker username and repository (*DOCKER_USERNAME/lbaw21gg*), in case it was changed.

-While running your container, you can use another terminal to run a shell inside the container by executing:

-    docker run -it lbaw21gg/lbaw21gg bash

-Inside the container you may, for example, see the content of the Web server logs by executing:

-    root@2804d54698c0:/# tail -f /var/log/nginx/error.log    # follow the errors
-    root@2804d54698c0:/# tail -f /var/log/nginx/access.log   # follow the accesses

 ## Laravel code structure

 Before you start, you should make yourself familiar with [Laravel's documentation](https://laravel.com/docs/8.x).